risingwavelabs/risingwave-docs-legacy/docs/deploy/tune-reserved-memory.md

 - The total reserved memory would be 4.8GB + 9.6GB, which equals 14.4GB.

 However, if you find this excessive for your specific use case, you have the option to specify a different value.
-You can set either `RW_RESERVED_MEMORY_BYTES=8589934592` or `--reserved-memory-bytes=8589934592` when starting up the compute node.
+You can set either `RW_RESERVED_MEMORY_BYTES=8589934592` as an environment variable or `--reserved-memory-bytes=8589934592` as a command line parameter when starting up the compute node.
 This will allocate 8GB as the reserved memory instead.

 <details>
 <summary>Reserved memory setting before 1.10</summary>